understanding-ml/COLA/README.rst

 Explainable Artificial Intelligence (XAI) is essential for making artificial intelligence systems transparent and trustworthy (`Arrieta et al., 2020 <https://www.sciencedirect.com/science/article/pii/S1566253519308103?casa_token=tMxtv_87MG0AAAAA:_f_pbOfKiVGSTKWC9mN6dxKyXYuO6FiE4-OWoUubefLcRe6JDOILQlo0aqPtyuEU5j9hoPzv>`_).
 Within this area, feature attributions (FA) methods, such as Shapley values (`Sundararajan & Najmi, 2020 <https://proceedings.mlr.press/v119/sundararajan20b.html>`_; `Lundberg & Lee, 2017 <https://www.planchet.net/EXT/ISFA/1226.nsf/769998e0a65ea348c1257052003eb94f/02b26cfa6ecc8cd3c12583d9006de8c2/$FILE/7062-a-unified-approach-to-interpreting-model-predictions.pdf>`_), determine how much each input feature contributes to a machine learning (ML) model's output.
 This helps simplify complex models by highlighting the most influential features.

 Another technique counterfactual explanations (CE) (`Wachter et al., 2017 <https://heinonline.org/HOL/LandingPage?handle=hein.journals/hjlt31&div=29&id=&page=>`_; `Guidotti, 2022 <https://link.springer.com/article/10.1007/s10618-022-00831-6>`_) show how small changes in input features can lead to different outcomes.
 While hundreds of CE algorithms have been proposed (`Guidotti, 2022 <https://link.springer.com/article/10.1007/s10618-022-00831-6>`_) to date, it is hardly practical to find one single CE algorithm that suits for all user cases, due to each of them is tailored particularly for their own different scenarios, goals, and tasks.
 For instance, the objective in one CE algorithm can be defined as finding a single counterfactual instance for each factual instance sometimes, while at othertimes, it could be treating multiple instances as a group and seeking one or more/multiple counterfactual instances for each factual observation.
-In some cases, the focus of a CE algorithm could be on theentire dataset, aiming to identify global CE that indicate the direction to move the factual instances to achieve the desired model output (`Rawal & Lakkaraju, 2020 <https://proceedings.neurips.cc/paper/2020/hash/8ee7730e97c67473a424ccfeff49ab20-Abstract.html>`_; `Ley et al., 2022 <arXiv preprint arXiv:2204.06917, 2022.>`_; `Carrizosa et al., 2024 <https://www.sciencedirect.com/science/article/pii/S037722172400002X>`_).
+In some cases, the focus of a CE algorithm could be on theentire dataset, aiming to identify global CE that indicate the direction to move the factual instances to achieve the desired model output (`Rawal & Lakkaraju, 2020 <https://proceedings.neurips.cc/paper/2020/hash/8ee7730e97c67473a424ccfeff49ab20-Abstract.html>`_; `Ley et al., 2022 <https://arxiv.org/abs/2204.06917>`_; `Carrizosa et al., 2024 <https://www.sciencedirect.com/science/article/pii/S037722172400002X>`_).
 Yet in other scenarios, the group of factual instances is viewed as a distribution, aiming to find a counterfactual distribution that remains similar in shape to the factual distribution (`You et al., 2024 <https://arxiv.org/pdf/2401.13112>`_), and ensuring comparable costs.
 Besides, some CE algorithms assume differentiable models, whereas others are designed specifically for tree-based or ensemble models.

-What COLA can do!
+What is COLA?
 ----------------------------
 .. image:: docs/images/problem.png
   :width: 800